Creating Messages

 Access Endpoint URL: https://rest.everyware.com/api/default/createmessage [POST]

-You can send an SMS or MMS message to your customer or contact's mobile phone using this method.
+You can use the CreateMessage method to send an SMS or MMS message to your contact/customer's mobile phone.

 📘